aakash-rajur/fold-se/README.md

 ### instructions

-1. `make build` to all local images
+1. `make build` to all build local images
    1. `pgsync` an elt pipeline application in python
    2. `app` server application written in `golang`
 2. `make up` to bootstrap all applications